Li-Heng-LH/JavaProfessionalWorkOut/advanced-class-design/README.md

 ### Enum ###
 * An enum cannot be extended.
 The values in an enum are all that are allowed.
 You cannot add more at runtime by extending the enum.
+* We can assign a **state** to each enum.
+* The first time we ask for any of the enum values, Java constructs all of the enum values.
+* After that, Java just returns the already‐constructed enum values.

 &nbsp;